bpuderer/python-unittest-tutorial/README.md

 # Python unittest Tutorial

-Python unittest aka "PyUnit" is the python version of JUnit by Beck and Gamma and supports test fixtures, test cases, test suites, and test runners.
+Python unittest aka "PyUnit" is the python version of Beck and Gamma's JUnit and supports test fixtures, test cases, test suites, and test runners.

 ## Simple Test Structure